stacks-network/stacks-core/sip/sip-005-blocks-and-transactions.md

-* Key: the string `"vm::"`, the fully-qualified contract identifier, the string `"::2::"`, the name of the token as defined in its Clarity contract, the string `"::"`, and the c32check-encoded address of the account.
+* Key: the string `"vm::"`, the fully-qualified contract identifier, the string `"::2::"`, the name of the token as defined in its Clarity contract, the string `"::"`, and the Principal Address of the account owning the token (see below).
 * Value: a serialized Clarity `UInt`

 Example: `"vm::SP13N5TE1FBBGRZD1FCM49QDGN32WAXM2E5F8WT2G.example-contract::2::example-token::SP2RZRSEQHCFPHSBHJTKNWT86W6VSK51M7BCMY06Q"`